Community Programs.

 (COPD)

 Peter was one of the world’s true gentlemen.
 He treated everyone with respect and kindness.
 He was a good listener, very empathetic and his family always came first.
-He was very proud of all his children and grandchildren.
-He suffered COPD and heart arrhythmia which made life very hard for him in his later years.
-It was difficult for him to just walk some days.
+Peter suffered COPD and heart arrhythmia which made life very hard for him in his later years.
+Peter was one of CCA’s biggest advocates.

 Sally Cook Program